 Dr. Alysia Roehrig

-Dr. Roehrig is the Principal Investigator and Director of PURPOSE: Partners United for Research Pathways Oriented to Social Justice in Education.
+Dr. Roehrig is the Co-Principal Investigator and Co-Director of PURPOSE: Partners United for Research Pathways Oriented to Social Justice in Education.
 PURPOSE is an Institute of Education Sciences funded Pathways to the Education Science Training Program intended to increase the diversity of the doctorate in education.
-She also teaches the following graduate level courses: Methods of Educational Research, Theories of Learning and Cognition in Instruction, and College Teaching.
-She was honored with the Crystal Apple Award from Michigan State University’s College of Education in 2009.
-She won FSU’s University Graduate Faculty Mentoring Award in 2014 and the Transformation Through Teaching Award in 2017.
-She also has been nominated four times for FSU’s and four times for the College of Education’s Graduate Teaching Awards.
+She teaches research methods for the PURPOSE fellows and supports their summer service-learning research practicum at Freedom Schools.
+She also teaches the following graduate-level courses: Methods of Educational Research, Theories of Learning and Cognition in Instruction, and College Teaching.

-Dr. Roehrig is also the Research Co-Director for Florida A&M University Developmental Research School (FAMU DRS) Freedom Schools, a Children’s Defense Fund Freedom Schools® Partner.
-The Freedom Schools program grew out the work of the historic 1964 Freedom Summer in Mississippi when free alternative schools were organized during the Civil Rights Movement with the goal of achieving equality.
-Learn more about Freedom Schools in her chapter, “The fierce urgency of now: CDF Freedom Schools and culturally relevant pedagogy,” which is co-authored with the co-executive directors of North Florida Freedom Schools.
+Dr. Roehrig helped bring the first Freedom Schools to Tallahassee and serves as the Co-Director of Research for Florida A&M University Developmental Research School (FAMU DRS) Freedom Schools, a Children’s Defense Fund (CDF) Freedom Schools® Partner, where she is dedicated to conducting program evaluation that supports the continued success of the camp.
 FAMU DRS Freedom Schools provides an opportunity for children from Tallahassee’s southside communities to participate in free summer camps focused on reading texts by diverse authors and making a difference in the world.
+The Freedom Schools program grew out of the work of the historic 1964 Freedom Summer in Mississippi when free alternative schools were organized during the Civil Rights Movement with the goal of achieving equality.
+Learn more about Freedom Schools in her chapter, “The fierce urgency of now: CDF Freedom Schools and culturally relevant pedagogy,” which is co-authored with the National Director of CDF Freedom Schools, Dr. Kristal Clemons.